Sukhna Lake: History

-The lake was created by Le Corbusier and the Chief Engine L Verma.
-To preserve its tranquility, Corbusier insisted on two things: that it be forbidden for motor boats to circulate in the water, and for vehicular traffic to be prohibited on top of the dam (promenade).
+The lake was created by Le Corbusier and the Chief Engineer L Verma.
+To preserve its tranquility, Corbusier insisted on two things: that it be forbidden for motorboats to circulate in the water, and for vehicular traffic to be prohibited on top of the dam (promenade).
 The lake is fringed by a golf course to the south, and Nek Chand's famous Rock Garden of Chandigarh to its west.
+The Japanese Garden, Chandigarh, known for its Japanese-style architecture and peaceful atmosphere, is another notable attraction located nearby in Sector 31.

 Local lore

 Sukhna is an inseparable part of the city of Chandigarh.
-Le Corbusier had foreseen that the residents of the city would be drawn it for the 'carto e of the body and spirit'.
 The city planners were deeply attached to the lake.
 So much so that Pierre Jeanneret's ashes were immersed in the lake in 1970 at his niece's request.

-The roof of the 'bandh' or dam has become a favorite promenade.
-Serious walkers pursue an exercise regime, families enjoy an evening stroll and nature lovers mingle with children on roller skates.
-Photographers and painters love to capture the scenic beauty of the setting sun or the heavily used monsoon sky, or the early morning mist in winter set amidst the tranquility of the lake.
-Even anglers do not leave unrewarded.
+The roof of the dam has become a promenade.